Submit Article

 Summary

-In Chung Wan v Public Prosecutor [2019] SGHC 186, the High Court dismissed an appeal against conviction and sentence for voluntarily causing hurt under s 323 of the Penal Code.
-The appellant had been convicted after trial for allegedly slapping a taxi driver (the complainant) once on his left cheek during an argument after a taxi journey.
-The District Judge accepted the complainant’s account, found that it was corroborated by an independent passer-by witness, and further supported by medical findings consistent with a contusion and tenderness over the left cheek.
+In Chung Wan v Public Prosecutor ([2019] SGHC 186), the High Court dismissed the appellant’s appeals against both conviction and sentence for voluntarily causing hurt under s 323 of the Penal Code.
+The appellant had been convicted by a District Judge after trial, where the court accepted the complainant’s account that the appellant slapped him once on the left cheek during an argument outside the complainant’s taxi.
+The District Judge also relied on corroborative medical evidence and the testimony of an independent passer-by, Yussaini, who said he witnessed the slap.

 What Were the Facts of This Case?

-Following the argument, the complainant called the police again at 11.53pm, stating that he had called earlier and conveyed his location.
-The appellant called the police at 11.54pm and stated: “I’m drunk and took a cab [license plate number].
-He said I slapped him.”
+Police involvement followed quickly.
+The complainant called the police again at 11.53pm to state that he had called earlier and conveyed his location.
+The appellant called the police at 11.54pm, stating that he was drunk and that the complainant had said the appellant slapped him.
 After the police responded, the complainant drove to Singapore General Hospital (“SGH”), where he was medically examined.
-The medical findings later became part of the corroborative picture relied upon by the District Judge.
+The medical findings included diagnoses consistent with injury to the left cheek, namely a “contusion of face” and “tenderness” over the left cheek.

-The appeal raised several interlocking legal issues.
-First, the appellant argued that Yussaini’s evidence was unreliable due to a real risk of contamination: Yussaini allegedly conversed with the complainant immediately after the slap.
-Alternatively, the appellant argued that Yussaini could not have seen the slap because the Fiat would have blocked his view.
-These arguments went to the weight and credibility of the independent witness.
+The appeal raised several interlocking legal issues concerning (i) the sufficiency and reliability of evidence supporting conviction, (ii) the admissibility and weight of corroborative evidence, and (iii) the scope of appellate review over factual findings and credibility assessments made by the trial court.
+The appellant argued that the independent witness, Yussaini, was at real risk of contamination because he allegedly conversed with the complainant immediately after the slap.
+Alternatively, the appellant contended that Yussaini could not have seen the slap because the Fiat would have blocked his view.

-Second, the appellant contended that the complainant’s evidence was not properly corroborated.
-He argued that the medical evidence was based on the complainant’s self-reporting and that certain evidence attributed to Sgt Muneer was wrongly admitted as hearsay.
-Third, the appellant submitted that, due to the lack of corroboration, the complainant’s testimony had to be “unusually convincing” (invoking the approach in XP v Public Prosecutor).
-He asserted that the complainant’s evidence was not unusually convincing because of internal and external inconsistencies, failure to produce in-car camera footage, and alleged embellishment motivated by a desire to incriminate the appellant.
+Second, the appellant challenged the corroborative value of the medical evidence, arguing that it was based on the complainant’s self-reporting.
+He also argued that evidence allegedly from Sgt Muneer was wrongly admitted as hearsay.
+Third, the appellant submitted that, due to the lack of corroboration, the complainant’s testimony would have to be “unusually convincing” (invoking the principle in XP v Public Prosecutor [2008] 4 SLR(R) 686).
+He argued that the complainant’s testimony was not unusually convincing because of internal and external inconsistencies and the absence of in-car camera recordings.
+Fourth, the appellant alleged that the District Judge excessively interfered with cross-examination and prejudged the case, contrary to principles of natural justice.

 How Did the Court Analyse the Issues?